Neighborhood Info Without The Neighborhood Drama. Learn more

 Technician cutting luxury vinyl floor tiles for installation

-How Does Your Home Improvement Project Affect Tile Floor Pricing?
+How Does Project Scope Affect Tile Floor Pricing?

 Some tile flooring projects are more expensive than others, and further tiling can add hundreds of dollars to your total cost.
 If you’re getting tiling done, you might as well do it all at once so you don’t have to have the crew return a second or third time.
-For instance, if you’re redoing a bathroom, you may tile the floors, shower wall, and shower pan.
+For instance, if you’re redoing a bathroom, plan to tile the floors, shower wall, and shower pan all in one go.

 ProjectAverage Price